GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/3-exercise-define-function-parameters.md

-The TypeScript compiler assumes, by default, that all parameters defined in a function are required by it.
-When a function is called, the TypeScript compiler verifies that:
+The TypeScript compiler assumes, by default, that all parameters defined in a function are required.
+When a function is called, the TypeScript compiler verifies:

 - A value as been provided for each parameter.
 - Only parameters that the function requires are passed to it.